techcet/demo-image/README.md

-# demo-image
-Docker container image for demos
+# Docker container image for demos